blohmeier/ckad1/bigstudy.md

 </details>

 ### Check 3: Update the Label on a Running Pod ###
-The ca200 namespace contains a running Pod named compiler.
-Without restarting the pod, update and change it's language label from java to python.
+<details><summary>The ca200 namespace contains a running Pod named compiler.
+Without restarting the pod, update and change it's language label from java to python.</summary>

-<details><summary>show</summary>
 <p>

 ```bash